kbsrunschi/fibonacci_app/README.md

 ### Better tagging

 A lot of products aren't tagged well which causes users to miss out on items that they would otherwise be interested in purchasing.
 An example of this is searching _vegan_ returns approx 10 results, notably not including guacamole.
 When I view the guacamole item, it is labelled vegan.
-Improved tagging will enable users to find what they are looking for faster and increase number of completed purchases.
+Improved tagging will enable users to find what they are looking for faster and increase number of completed purchases with more products.

 ## Overall